April 13, 2026

 1. Can Slack Send an Auto Reply Like Email Does?

 Slack can do lightweight automation, but it’s not the same as an email-style autoresponder.
-Native Slack options are best for FAQ-style replies (Slackbot custom responses) and simple acknowledgement workflows.
+Native Slack options are best for FAQ-style replies (Slackbot custom responses) and simple acknowledgment workflows.
 If you need a consistent “we’re offline, here’s when we’ll respond” message across multiple customer channels, you typically need a support workflow layer on top of Slack.

 2. Where Do I Find Slackbot Auto Reply Settings?